-- (2) An aircraft operator registered in or providing service from Kenya shall not- - (a) transport the baggage of a passenger who is not on board the aircraft unless that baggage is subjected to appropriate security controls, including screening, after determining that the person is not on board; - (b) transport items of hold baggage which have not been individually identified as accompanied or unaccompanied, or screened to the appropriate standard; - (c) accept consignments of cargo, courier and express parcels or mail, in-flight catering and stores, company mail and materials for carriage on aircraft engaged in commercial air transport operations, unless the security of the consignments is accounted for by a regulated agent, or the consignments are subjected to security controls to meet the appropriate security requirements. - (3) An aircraft operator providing service in or from Kenya shall- - (a) carry out and maintain, at an airport, on an aircraft and at any aviation facility under the control of the operator, security measures including identification and resolution of suspicious activity that may pose a threat to civil aviation, and any other measures prescribed in the National Civil Aviation Security Programme and the Airport Security Programme;
+(2) An aircraft operator registered in or providing service from Kenya shall not-

+- (a) transport the baggage of a person who is not on board the aircraft unless that baggage is identified as unaccompanied and subjected to appropriate screening; - (b) transport items of hold baggage which have not been individually identified as accompanied or unaccompanied, or screened to the appropriate standard and accepted for carriage on that flight by the air carrier.
+All such baggage shall be recorded as meeting these criteria and authorized for carriage on that flight; - (c) accept consignments of cargo or mail, in-flight catering supplies and stores, company mail and materials for carriage on aircraft engaged in commercial air transport operations, unless the security of the consignments is confirmed and accounted for by an entity certified by the Authority, or the consignments are subjected to security controls to meet the appropriate security requirements.

+(3) An aircraft operator providing service in or from Kenya shall-

-- (b) ensure that- - (i) all its appropriate personnel are familiar with, and comply with the requirements of the National Civil Aviation Security Programme; - (ii) necessary precautions are taken at the point of embarkation to ensure that passengers are in possession of valid documents prescribed by the state of transit and destination for control purposes. - (iii) all its aircraft carry a checklist of the procedures to be complied with for that type of aircraft in searching for concealed weapons, explosives or other dangerous devices: - (iv) persons conducting screening functions are certified by the Authority. - (c) be responsible for the security of his or her aircraft; - (d) ensure that persons engaged to implement security controls are subject to background checks and selection procedures, are capable of fulfilling their duties and are adequately trained; - (e) institute and implement adequate security controls, including background checks every three years on a recurrent basis on persons other than passengers granted unescorted access to security restricted areas of the airport; - institute measures to identify and remove any prohibited or unaccounted for items- - (i) before departure of an aircraft engaged in commercial flights; - (ii) after passengers have disembarked from an aircraft engaged in commercial flights; - (iii) left behind by passengers disembarking from transit flights. - 40.
-(1) An aircraft operator may, notwithstanding regulation 39(2)(c), request for special protection of an aircraft from an airport operator.
+- (a) carry out and maintain, at an airport, on an aircraft and at any aviation facility under the control of the operator, security measures including identification and resolution of suspicious activity that may pose a threat to civil aviation, and any other measures prescribed in the National Civil Aviation Security Programme and the Airport Security Programme; - (b) provide adequate supervision over the movement of persons and vehicles to and from the aircraft in security restricted areas in order to prevent unauthorised access to aircraft; - (c) ensure that- - (i) all its security personnel and security service providers are familiar with, and comply with the requirements of the Aircraft Operator Security Programme; - (ii) necessary precautions are taken at the point of embarkation to ensure that passengers are in possession of valid documents prescribed by the state of transit and destination for control purposes. - (iii) all its aircraft carry a checklist of the procedures to be complied with for that type of aircraft in searching for concealed weapons, explosives or other dangerous devices; - (iv) persons conducting screening functions are certified by the Authority. - (d) be responsible for the security of his or her aircraft; - (e) Ensure that persons engaged to implement security controls are subject to initial and recurrent background checks and selection procedures, are capable of fulfilling their duties and are adequately trained;

+- (f) institute and implement adequate security controls, including background checks every two years on a recurrent basis on persons other than passengers granted unescorted access to security restricted areas of the airport; - (g) employ behaviour detection techniques to identify any suspicious persons at airports; - (h) ensure that appropriate screening methods that are capable of detecting the presence of explosives and explosive devices carried by passengers on their persons or in cabin baggage are used; - (i) institute measures to identify and remove any prohibited or unaccounted for items- - (i) before departure of an aircraft engaged in commercial flights; - (ii) after passengers have disembarked from an aircraft engaged in commercial flights; - (iii) left behind by passengers disembarking from transit flights. - (j) identify their critical information and communications technology systems and data used for civil aviation purposes and, in accordance with a risk assessment, develop and implement, as appropriate, measures to protect them from unlawful interference.

+40. (1) An aircraft operator may, notwithstanding regulation 39(3)(d), request for special protection of an aircraft from an airport operator.